Jun 27, 2017, 11:13:09 AM CDT May 31, 2024, 11:51:09 AM CDT

 Little happy boy having classes with occupational therapist.
 Little happy boy having classes with occupational therapist.

-If your child is just a month or two behind, it’s worth noting, but may be normal.
-However, if your child is multiple months behind in development of one or more basic skills, you should talk to your child’s pediatrician about the possibility of a developmental delay that may require intervention.
+If your child is just a month or two behind, it's worth noting, but may not be a cause for immediate concern.
+However, if your child is multiple months behind in the development of one or more basic skills, you should talk to your child's pediatrician about the possibility of a developmental delay that may require intervention.

 Typical developmental milestones